goadesign/goa/README.md

 command which should be re-run each time the design changes).

-Let's implement our service by providing a proper implementation for the `add` method. goa generated a payload struct for the `add` method that contains both fields. goa also generated the transport layer that takes care of decoding the request so all we have to do is to perform the actual sum.
+Let's implement our service by providing a proper implementation for the `add` method.
+Goa generated a payload struct for the `add` method that contains both fields.
+Goa also generated the transport layer that takes care of decoding the request so all we have to do is to perform the actual sum.
 Edit the file `calc.go` and change the code of the `add` function as follows: